30+ of the Best CV Templates

 - If you would like to change the headers of any of your CV sections, simply hover over where it says “Summary,” “Education,” etc. until the Rename button appears.
 Then put your new title in the space provided and click enter.

 - You can change the formatting of your document on the menu at the bottom of the page.
 After clicking the arrow next to “Normal,” press the “Custom” button.
 A new menu will appear, where you can adjust the margins, font size, font style, and spacing.
 If you want to change the color, a menu with different options will appear when you click the “Color” tab.

 - Be sure to click “Spell Check” at the top left to ensure there are no grammatical errors.

 - Once you’re satisfied with your CV, you can click “Download” and save the document on your computer.
 If you don’t want to download it just yet, press “Save and Next” so your work isn’t lost.

 A standard CV is a minimum of two pages and a maximum of 10.
 It can sometimes be longer if you have a lot of relevant information like numerous publications, research, experiments, or curatorial documents.
 There can also be additional information required by an employer specifically that can increase the length of your document, like a portfolio, lesson plans, staff recommendations and professorships.

 What’s the difference between a CV and a resume?

 The main difference between a CV and a resume is how thorough job seekers need to be with the information put on the page.
-In Latin, curriculum vitae means “course of life,” which correctly implies a CV should include every element of your work and academic history, other relevant background information (if there’s room), and in some other countries, even your picture.
-However, keep in mind that in many parts of the world, “CV” and “resume” are interchangeable.
+A CV should include every element of your work and academic history along with other relevant background information.
+In some countries and for specified industries they can also include your picture, hobbies, interests, and various background details.